• Skip to primary navigation

 Common Herbs for Cooking

 There’s nothing quite like the taste of fresh herbs in recipes you cook and bake.
-If you’re lucky enough to have an herb garden, you can enjoy that great taste anytime.
+You can enjoy that great taste anytime if you’re lucky enough to have an herb garden.
 What do you do if you don’t have space for a garden outdoors?
 Grow them indoors!!

 Growing Herbs Indoors

 Most herbs easily grow indoors in small areas such as kitchen window sills.
 Herbs need warmth, sunlight, and water if you want these plants to thrive.
-(Keep in mind that if your kitchen doesn’t have enough natural sunlight during the day, you can also place the herb containers in rooms with better natural sunlight.)
+(Remember that if your kitchen doesn’t have enough natural sunlight during the day, you can also place the herb containers in rooms with better natural sunlight.)

 When considering what herbs to grow, you will want to look for herbs that will remain relatively small.
 Herbs that are wide or tall may not fit in the area you’ve chosen to grow them.
 You’ll also want to consider the type of cooking you do most often and choose herbs that will match that type of cooking.